stefankochev/argo-gitops/README.md

 - `{BASE64_ENCODED_GITHUB_USERNAME_HERE}` and
 - `{BASE64_ENCODED_GITHUB_EMAIL_HERE}`

-in `argo-workflow/github-access-secret.yaml` with your base64 encoded github access token and other credentials.
-To do so, follow the instructions
+in `argo-workflow/github-access-secret.yaml` (including the `{ }`) with your base64 encoded github
-[here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+access token and other credentials (username and email).
+To do so, follow the instructions [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 `base64` encode command: